johngeraldcayabyab/three-js-study/README.md

 # three-js-study

-To understand the basics of computer graphics through javascript
+To understand the basics of computer graphics through javascript by copying and modifying the source code from three js examples.

 References:
 <br>